Looking Glass support is only provided in 3D Slicer's Preview Release (unstable).

 Looking Glass support has been added to preview builds of 3D Slicer since Oct 15, 2020.
 To download select the Preview Release version from the download page:

-Download 3D Slicer.
+Download and open 3D Slicer.

 Download and unzip the above datasets to view.
 To load into the Looking Glass: